ARAldhafeeri/Formactory/README.md

 - Extensibility: Seamlessly use standard HTML elements, custom components, or your favorite UI library components.
 - React Hook Form Integration: Leverage the power of react-hook-form for efficient form management.
 - Validation Ready: Integrate with validation libraries like Zod for robust data validation.
+- Dynamic Forms: Handle dynamic forms in more predictable, readable ways.

 ## Why Formactory?